Emmotes/ic_spoilers/docs/dhadius.md

 # Dhadius

+Dhadius is a mage of legendary status and acclaim (at least, in his own mind), who sees everyone else as intellectual worms.
+Being an egomaniac, he seeks out esoteric lore and rare magical secrets so he may know things that the 'common fools' do not.
+Dhadius hails from Luskan in the north, where he is a member of the Arcane Brotherhood, an infamous group of wizards.
+He joined them only recently and hasn't been taken as seriously by the others as he thinks he should be.
+He's determined to let it be known far and wide that he is a wizard to be respected and feared.

+# Changes

+Dhadius is potentially a reworked champion in the Festival of Fools event on 6 March 2024.

+Only abilities that have seen some changes will be displayed here - and be aware that there's a lot of guesswork involved.
+Some abilities may not have names - some may have the *wrong* names - or specialisations might not be marked as such - etc..
+Focus on the effect data itself.

+Please do me a favour and don't get all melodramatic about what you find here.
+I - and CNE - don't appreciate it.
+These are spoilers and will almost certainly change before release - likely multiple times.
+That and we don't have access to any upgrade data prior to release.
+Making assumptions on how the champions will turn out based on this information would be premature.

+# Abilities

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Base Attack: Chromatic Orb - Frost** (Guess)
 > Dhadius tosses a Chromatic orb with a random element at the nearest enemy.